Which Images to Upload

 For database reasons, these types of aircraft will generally only be accepted if the aircraft has an identification such as a registration, serial number or construction number, that can be used to trace its history.
 A small number of photos of unregistered examples may be accepted, if the aircraft type is not yet represented in the database.

 These ultralights might also be known as trikes, microlights or nanolights.

 We do not accept these types of flying craft.

 AirHistory.net accepts photos of pre-World War I aircraft on a case-by-case basis.
 This was a period in aviation when the knowledge of what would work and what would not was not yet available.

-Flying manned replicas of any scale, whether constructed to original plans or from new plans and materials, will be accepted in the database.
+Flying manned replicas of any scale, whether constructed to original plans or from new plans and materials, will generally be accepted in the database.

-Only (nearly) full-scale (1:1) models/replicas (FSM) of manned aircraft that actually existed will be accepted.
-The models must be externally accurate but may be constructed from alternative materials and be internally different from the aircraft it represents.
+Only (nearly) full-scale (1:1) models/replicas (FSM) of manned aircraft that actually existed may be accepted.
+The replicas must be externally accurate but may be constructed from alternative materials and be internally different from the aircraft it represents.

 Other than official mock-ups (see below), full scale representations of aircraft that never existed will not be accepted.

 Models of any scale other than nearly full-scale, static or flying, will not be accepted.
 This includes all radio-controlled and control-line models.

 Only full-scale mock-ups produced by aircraft manufacturers will be added to the database.
 This includes mock-ups of projects that never got off the drawing board.

 These types of vehicles are not true aircraft, and will be assessed on a case-by-case basis.
 A minimum weight limit will also apply.
 Chances of acceptance are greater if the craft is designed to (temporarily) operate as an aircraft, i.e. outside the ground effect zone (corresponding to International Maritime Organisation Types B and C).